Installing Ubuntu Core on a Raspberry Pi

 Installation on a reference platform is easy and a great way to quickly get started with Ubuntu Core, or to explore Ubuntu Core’s features and evaluate its potential.

-Below, we cover how to install a reference image of the latest version of Ubuntu Core, UC22, on a Raspberry Pi 2, 3 or 4.
-It’s easy to do and requires no previous Ubuntu Core experience.
+Below, we cover how to install a reference image of the latest version of Ubuntu Core on a Raspberry Pi 2, 3 or 4.
+It requires no previous Ubuntu Core experience.

 At the end of this tutorial, you’ll be able to connect to your Raspberry Pi, install and configure applications, safe in the knowledge that Ubuntu Core will automatically keep your device updated and secure.

-- Step 2: Write the image to a microSD card
+- 2. Write the image to a microSD card

-- Step 3: Boot Ubuntu Core for the first time
+- 3. Boot Ubuntu Core for the first time

 This tutorial is suitable for anyone with an interest in Ubuntu Core - no prior knowledge necessary, but you will need a few things first: